Want to get rid of mosquitoes naturally? In this post you’ll discover the top 10 natural mosquito repellents to keep mosquitoes away.

 Lemon eucalyptus oil contains some of the same compounds as citronella and works in a similar way.
 However, some research has found that lemon eucalyptus oil is more effective and longer lasting.

-In one study, a mixture containing 32% lemon eucalyptus oil gave over 95% protection from mosquitos for 3 hours.
+In one study, a mixture containing 32% lemon eucalyptus oil gave over 95% protection from mosquitoes for 3 hours.
 This concentration is quite high but a more diluted version will still offer impressive results.

 For skin: Add 20 drops lemon eucalyptus essential oil and ¼ cup of water to a small spray bottle.
 Shake to combine thoroughly and then spray directly on skin.
 Reapply every 2 to 3 hours.